Skip to content

 Transformational leadership in schools

-Transformational leadership plays an important role in education organisation.
-It helps the organisation with teaching and learning and decision making.
-In addition, professional development, transforming schooling, and reforming the education system are also empowered by transformational leadership.
-Transformational leadership is needed in educational institutions on which a moral foundation of legitimate values must rest (Bass, 1999).
+Transformational leadership plays an important role in educational organisations.
+It helps the organisation with teaching and learning, decision making, professional development, transforming schooling, and reforming the education system.
+Educational institutions require a moral foundation of legitimate values (Bass, 1999), which transformational leadership is well placed to provide.

 Three places where transformational leadership shows up in schools.